-We prefer here to visit the districts of Pussellawa and Rambodde, which lie to the east of the railway, because they have more notable associations and are familiar to thousands who journeyed through them to the mountain sanatorium of Nuwara Eliya in the olden days, before the advent of the railway.
-The old town of Gampola is still the railway terminus for these districts, and from it an excellent macadamised road passes through Pussellawa, Rambodde, and over the heights of Nuwara Eliya, to descend again amongst the rolling patanas and deep glens of the Uva country, which we shall see later.
-This road scales the mountain slopes by zig-zag cuttings, now on the mountain-side, now passing through narrow defiles and onwards upon the verge of deep abysses, beautiful everywhere, in many parts enchanting, and in one-the pass above Rambodde-magnificent.
+The old town of Gampola is still the railway terminus for these districts and from it an excellent macadamised road passes through Pussellawa, Rambodde and over the heights of Nuwara Eliya, to descend again amongst the rolling patanas and deep glens of the Uva conntry which we shall see later.
+This road scales the mountain slopes by zig-zag cuttings, now on the mountain-side, now passing through narrow defiles and onwards upon the verge of deep abysses, beautiful everywhere, in many parts enchanting, and in one, the pass above Rambodde, magnificent.
+For the first stage-Gampola to Pussellawa-the luxuriant growth of tropical vegetation, which here seems to reach the height of its loveliness, and the torrents foaming in the ravines below the tortuous paths, present a singularly beautiful panorama.
+The sensation of enchanting peace, and the pure PUSSELLAWA.

-RAMBODDE
+RAMBODDE.